notshi/ladiesofcodeleeds/meetups/2018-january/readme.md

 ### Living In The Science Fiction Future - presented by [_Edafe Onerhime_](https://twitter.com/ekoner)

+From Star Trek to 2001: A Space Odyssey, science fiction has inspired, leap frogged and shaped how we live today.
+With artificial intelligence predicted to replace jobs and change the future of work, what are the alternative futures and opportunities for humans living the science fiction future?

 [**Check out Edafe's presentation**](#)

 Edafe is a consultant data scientist with over 20 years of experience using data, modern statistical data science methods and data analysis skills to solve real world problems.